-Long Island has seen extensive growth and development over the last 100 years, due in part to its proximity to the New York Metropolitan Area, as well as the abundance of fresh groundwater resources.
+Long Island has seen extensive growth and development over the last 100 years, due in part to its proximity to the New York Metropolitan Area.
 This growth and development has generally resulted in the drawing down of groundwater in populated areas as a result of (1) increased groundwater pumping; (2) the installation of storm and sanitary sewers; and (3) increases in impervious surfaces which limit the infiltration of precipitation into the ground (Busciolano 2002).
 This effect becomes less evident as one moves from west to east across Long Island, following the trend of a decline in both population density and the level of sewering (while most of Nassau County is sewered, in Suffolk County, only the Atlantic Coast portions of the Towns of Babylon, Islip and Brookhaven have sanitary sewers).
 While development is known to lead to overall declines in groundwater levels, development pressures also have led to construction in areas with chronic or historically recurrent shallow groundwater conditions.

-The USGS produced maps and an interactive map viewer to show depth to water on Long Island.
-Areas shown in red have the least depth to water and the most vulnerable to issues associated with a high water table.
-Figure 5.4.15-4 through Figure 5.4.15-6 shows these maps for Suffolk County.
+The USGS has produced maps and an interactive map viewer to show depth to water on Long Island.
+Areas shown in red have the shallowest depth to water which are vulnerable to issues associated with a high-water table.
+Figure 5.4.15-4 through Figure 5.4.15-6 illustrate these maps for Suffolk County.

-Figure 5.4.15-5.
+Figure 5.4.15-4.
 Depth to Water - Western Suffolk County